jtomchak/killick-demo/README.md

 # Part-15

+* service for POST to api/users/login
+* Login methods for `handleOnChange` and `handleOnSubmit`
+* dispatch the login service promise as an action to redux
+* Tackle the reducer for auth, we should have auth properties username, email, token.
+These should be available as props on the Login component with successful login.
+Use any of the credintals that you make from step 12 with Postman.

+# Part-16

 * create the reducers directory and refactor out the global feed reducer
 * common reducer
 * auth.js reducer file
 * added combineReducer
-* Update the App component & Home component & MainView component
-* service for POST to api/users/login
-* Login methods
-* Tackle the reducer for auth, we should have auth properties username, email, token.
-These should be available as props on the Login component with successful login.
-Use any of the credintals that you make from step 12 with Postman.